VHS (album)

-VHS is the debut studio album by American rock band X Ambassadors, released on June 30, 2015 by KIDinaKORNER and Interscope Records.
-The album has spawned three singles, "Renegades", "Unsteady", and "Low Life".
-A special edition titled VHS 2.0 was released on June 10, 2016 with five additional tracks and the interludes removed.
-It is the only album to feature Noah Feldshuh before he took an indefinite hiatus in 2016.
+VHS is the debut studio album by American pop rock band X Ambassadors.
+It was released on June 30, 2015 by KIDinaKORNER and Interscope Records.
+The album follows the band's major label EP releases, Love Songs Drug Songs (2013) and The Reason (2014), the latter of which spawned the lead single of VHS, "Jungle" featuring Jamie N. Commons.
+The album spawned three other singles, "Renegades", "Unsteady", and "Low Life".
+It is the only album to feature lead guitarist Noah Feldshuh before he took an indefinite hiatus in 2016.